LSSTDESC/tomo_challenge/README.md

 Each can be run on ww (lensing-lensing) gg (lss-lss) and 3x2 (both + cross-corr), so the full list is: `SNR_ww, SNR_gg, SNR_3x2, FOM_ww, FOM_gg, FOM_3x2`

+#### How can I change hyper-parameters or otherwise configure my method?

+Add a class variable `valid_options` in your method.
+Then variables in it are accessible in the dictionary `self.opt`.
+See the random forest file for an example.

+Then you can set the variables for a given run in your yaml file, as in how `bins` is set in the example yaml file.

 #### Why is this needed?